 Albert M. and Virginia B. Campbell Memorial Scholarship: This fund provides awards based on need to juniors and seniors majoring in Economics who want to increase their understanding of the market economy, or to such students majoring in political science who want to increase their understanding of a limited, decentralized federal form of government.

 Alex S. Carroll and Robert J. Beck Honorary Scholarship: This scholarship is awarded to an incoming freshman who is ranked in the top ten per cent of his high school graduating class, demonstrates integrity and high ethical standards, has a record of community service, and demonstrates the character and qualities normally associated with Eagle Scouts and 4-H or similar leadership organizations.
-The scholarship is renewable each year to one student in each grade level, provided they maintain a minimum 3.0 GPA and continue to hold the qualities previously listed.
+The scholarship is renewable each year to one student in each grade level, provided they maintain a minimum grade point average and continue to hold the qualities previously listed.
 Mr. Carroll and Mr. Beck upheld a lifelong dedication to teaching and encouraging honor, character, scholarship, and hard work.